DONKEY

 Height comparison character model sheet. |

-the trail of Donkey Kong, Junior and Bones would often end up following a false
+and Bones would often end up following a false lead and instead find some kind

-lead and instead finding some kind of trouble they would get involved with; be
+of trouble they would get involved with; be it foiling a robbery or protecting

-it foiling a robbery or protecting children from bullies.
-Junior was the most
+children from bullies.
+Junior was the most headstrong of the pair, always

-headstrong of the pair, always charging forward into situations and even taking
+charging forward into situations and even taking over the operation of Bones’

-over the operation of Bones’ own motorcycle.
-Bones generally stood to be the
+own motorcycle.
+Bones generally stood to be the voice of reason and usually ended

-Junior’s schemes went awry.
-Junior’s battle cry was “Monkey Muscle!”, which he
+up taking the fall when Junior’s schemes went awry.
+Junior’s battle cry was

-exclaimed whenever they were about to encounter a problem or felt Bones needed
+“Monkey Muscle!”, which he exclaimed whenever they were about to encounter a

-a bit of encouragement.
+problem or felt Bones needed a bit of encouragement.

 Bones' motorcycle. |